 Crowded Areas

-Camping has become more and more popular since 2020. (sourceOpens in a new tab.)
-People spent their vacation budgets getting geared up for camping, and took the time to slow down and return outdoors.
+Camping has become more and more popular since 2020. (source) People spent their vacation budgets getting geared up for camping, and took the time to slow down and return outdoors.
 This has lead to overcrowded campgrounds and lots of problems with somewhat limited resources.

 Some areas of the country and world are made up of lots of public land where it’s easy to drive out and pitch a tent somewhere far away from any neighbors.
 Other areas are pretty much all owned by private landowners and you have to reserve a spot ahead of time and pay by the night to camp.